Stephen Hawking: Marriages

 The couple resided in Cambridge, within Hawking's walking distance to the Department of Applied Mathematics and Theoretical Physics (DAMTP).
 During their first years of marriage, Jane lived in London during the week as she completed her degree at Westfield College.
 They travelled to the United States several times for conferences and physics-related visits.
 Jane began a PhD programme through Westfield College in medieval Spanish poetry (completed in 1981).
 The couple had three children: Robert, born May 1967, Lucy, born November 1970, and Timothy, born April 1979.

 Hawking rarely discussed his illness and physical challenges—even, in a precedent set during their courtship, with Jane.
 His disabilities meant that the responsibilities of home and family rested firmly on his wife's shoulders, leaving him more time to think about physics.
-Upon his appointment in 1974 to a year-long position at the California Institute of Technology in Pasadena, California, Jane proposed that a graduate or post-doctoral student live with them and help with his care.
+Upon his appointment in 1974 to a year-long position at Caltech, Jane proposed that a graduate or post-doctoral student live with them and help with his care.
 Hawking accepted, and Bernard Carr travelled with them as the first of many students who fulfilled this role.
 The family spent a generally happy and stimulating year in Pasadena.

 Hawking returned to Cambridge in 1975 to a new home and a new job, as reader.
 Don Page, with whom Hawking had begun a close friendship at Caltech, arrived to work as the live-in graduate student assistant.
 With Page's help and that of a secretary, Jane's responsibilities were reduced so she could return to her doctoral thesis and her new interest in singing.

 Around December 1977, Jane met organist Jonathan Hellyer Jones when singing in a church choir.
-Hellyer Jones became close to the Hawking family and, by the mid-1980s, he and Jane had developed romantic feelings for each other.
+Hellyer Jones became close to the Hawking family, and by the mid-1980s, he and Jane developed romantic feelings for each other.
 According to Jane, her husband was accepting of the situation, stating "he would not object so long as I continued to love him".
 Jane and Hellyer Jones were determined not to break up the family, and their relationship remained platonic for a long period.